FranceVisiting.com

 Holy Saint-Joseph..

 Following this, don’t miss the 6.5 ha belonging to red Saint-Joseph and 2 ha related to white Saint Joseph.
 This colorful wedding is located on the right bank of the Rhône river, with these plots being based on homogeneous and essentially granitic soils.
 Structured by vines evolving on sloped planted terraces, those vineyards stand on a large scale age range, from 5 (notably in white juices) until the early 50 years old.
-This mixity probably explains the heterogeneity and richness of flavors, present inside the line of Saint-Joseph (mostly composed of 90% Marsanne and 10% Roussanne for the white wines and only Syrah varieties for the red wines), issued by this Domaine Christophe Pichon
+This mixity probably explains the heterogeneity and richness of flavors, present inside the line of Saint-Joseph (mostly composed of 90% Marsanne and 10% Roussanne for the white wines and only Syrah varieties for the red wines), issued by this Domaine Christophe Pichon.
+For instance, why don’t you ask for this delicate 2019 Saint Joseph, expressing the purity from Marsanne?
+Aged during 10 months in barrels of 3 years maximum, you could also feel a touch of granite, but also fresh floral and honeyed notes that would match with fishes.

 ..this artisanal disposition of steel vats is a fact.